 \section{Deployed calibration sources}

-In a calibration campaign, data are collected with a calibration source placed in a specific position inside the detector.
+During the SNO+ water phase, the laserball was used to determine the optical properties of the detector, necessary to correctly account for the detector's energy response variation with position, and the $^{16}$N tagged gamma source was used to determine the energy scale.
+In a calibration campaign, data are collected with a calibration source placed in a specific position inside the detector over the course of a run (with a specific time length).
 A set of runs with the source in different positions is known as a calibration scan.
+A typical laserball optical calibration scan include $\sim$40 internal positions.
 Using a manipulator system, calibration sources can be deployed in many positions within two orthogonal planes inside the acrylic vessel, as well as in the water region between the vessel and the PMTs along a few vertical axes.
+Section \ref{section:data} provides detailed information about the calibration campaigns which provided the data analyzed in this paper.
 The manipulator system and other calibration hardware are discussed in detail in \cite{snoplus-detector}.